 LECTURES AND VISITS

-1. The Romans and the Arts.
-Forms and structures of Roman Architecture.
-Manual, Unit I
+- The Romans and the Arts.
+Forms and Structures of Roman Architecture.
+Manual, Unit I.

-3. Architecture and Sculpture.
+- Roman Architecture and Sculpture.
 Pantheon.
-Palazzo Altemps.
+Palazzo Altemps (Museo Nazionale Romano).
 Adm Fee.
 Manual, Unit III.

-7. Baroque Architecture and Sculpture.
+- Baroque Architecture and Sculpture.
 Baths of Diocletian – S. Maria degli Angeli.
 S. Maria della Vittoria/Cornaro Chapel.
 S. Carlo alle Quattro Fontane.
 S. Andrea al Quirinale.
-Trevi Fountain Manual, Unit VII.
+Manual, Unit VII

-8. Baroque, Architecture, Sculpture, Painting.
+- Baroque, Architecture, Sculpture, Painting.
 Piazza Navona.
 S. Ivo alla Sapienza.
 S. Luigi dei Francesci.
-S, Agostino.
+S. Agostino.
 Manual, Unit VIII

-9. Medieval, Renaissance, Baroque: Architecture, Sculpture, and Paintings, S. Maria sopra Minerva.
+- Medieval, Renaissance, Baroque Architecture, Sculpture, Painting.
+S. Maria sopra Minerva.
 Il Gesu.
 S. Ignazio.
-Piazza S. Ignazio.
+Trevi Fountain.
 Manual, Unit IX